SEI-R-2-22/u4_lesson_python_OOP/README.md

 Follow the instructions in `main.py` to complete this exercise.

+Finish each one of the ten problems before continuing

+___
 ## Recap
 In this lesson, we learned about how Python achieves Object Oriented Programming with classes and inheritance.
 A few important concepts to note:
 - Rather than using a `constructor()` method like a JavaScript class would, Python classes use the `def __init__(self,...):` method after a class is declared.
 Example: